Search

 Back to top

 Every discussion should be documented by an incident response report.
-The report should include the events that happened before the incident, identification of the employee's unsafe work practices, the matters discussed with the employee (while maintaining confidentiality), that management and union representatives were notified if applicable, a list of all actions taken, and any recommendations made to the employee.
+The report should include the events that happened before the incident, identification of the worker's unsafe work practices, the matters discussed with the worker (while maintaining confidentiality), that management and union representatives were notified if applicable, a list of all actions taken, and any recommendations made to the worker.

 A sample tool may be as follows.
 Be sure to customize this tool to suit your workplace needs.